|Type of record:||Find Spot|

 Identified by J. Wymer (NAU) October 1987.
 Information from (S2).

-Discovery reported in (S3) and also noted in (S4) and (S5), although no additional information is given.
+This discovery was first reported in (S3).
+The handaxe is also noted on (S4) and in (S5) and (S6), although no additional information is given.

 Amended by P. Watkins (HES), 09 April 2013.